planttheidea/unchanged/README.md

 ): unchanged.Unchangeable;
 ```

-Returns a new clone of the `object` passed, with the return value of `fn` assigned to the final key on the `path` specified. `fn` is called with the current value at the `path` as the first parameter, and any additional parameters passed as `extraParams` following that.
+Returns a new object based on the `object` passed, with the return value of `fn` assigned to the final key on the `path` specified. `fn` is called with the current value at the `path` as the first parameter, and any additional parameters passed as `extraParams` following that.

 ```typescript
 const object: unchanged.Unchangeable = {